 - The Committee does not intend updating the CMI library of mortality projections in future.
 However, given the interest in the National Population Projections, we have requested details of the 2014-based projections from the ONS in the form contained in the library.
 Corresponding life expectancies are here.

 - Working Paper 101 was published in July 2017.
 This paper describes the experience of pension annuities in payment over the period 2011 to 2014.
 Accompanying spreadsheets show summary and detailed results.
 The paper and accompanying spreadsheets are available to Authorised Users only.
 An Executive Summary of the paper is available to all.

 Working Paper 101 includes a summary of the Annuities Committee’s current thinking on future work.
 The deadline for views on this approach and prioritisation has now passed and the Committee are considering the responses received.

 - The Assurances Committee has issued Working Paper 94 which finalises the “08” Series assurances tables.
 This follows the consultation on the proposed tables, described in Working Paper 89 for accelerated critical illness and in Working Paper 92 for term mortality.
 The latest paper summarises the responses to the consultation, sets out the Committee’s rationale for retaining the proposed rates and outlines our plans for future work.
 The paper and the accompanying spreadsheets are available to Authorised Users only

-The Committee is keen to receive outstanding assurances data for 2011-2016 and has set a target date of 30 September 2017 for submissions to allow "All Offices" results for all years to be produced.
+The Committee is keen to receive outstanding assurances data for 2011-2016 to allow "All Offices" results for all years to be produced.
 A brief summary of data requirements is available here.